Pass1230/final_projects/README.md

 Chenming Xu(edward-cx)

 ### Project Name:
-Analysis of the relationship between suicide rate by sex, GDP and religions in the world, from 2000 to 2016.
+Analysis of the relationship between suicide rate by gender, GDP and religions in the world, from 2000 to 2016.

 ### Hypothesis:
 1.